Court orders defiant Michigan barber to close his shop

 Gov. Gretchen Whitmer has kept barbershops and hair salons closed for weeks, citing a high risk of virus transmission as stylists cut hair and people wait for their turn.

-“Uncontroverted evidence clearly revealed that COVID-19 is a highly communicable illness,” the appeals court said.
+“Uncontroverted evidence clearly revealed that COVID-19 is a highly communicable illness,” the appeals court said in a 2-1 decision.
 “Uncontroverted evidence revealed that COVID-19 is spread by infected persons showing no symptoms that could serve to warn others of the possibility of infection.”

-Manke's attorney, David Kallman, said he would appeal to the Michigan Supreme Court.
+Manke's attorney, David Kallman, later asked the Michigan Supreme Court to intervene.

 Manke reopened his shop on May 4, saying he needed to make money and declaring that the “government is not my mother.”
 He has been ticketed for violating Whitmer's orders.
 Separate from the court case, he's had his shop and barber's licenses suspended.
 Nonetheless, customers have traveled from all over the state to get a haircut and endorse his defiance.